 Secondly, the Mopani District Council has distinct roles, powers and functions to those of the local municipalities.
 Amongst these is the role of coordinating and supporting services across the three spheres of government.
-The district municipality is compelled to involve various stakeholders in its quest to integrate planning, align programmes and projects and ensure coordinated service delivery.
+The district municipality is compelled to involve various stakeholders in its quest to integrate planning, align programmes and projects and ensure coordinated ser vice delivery.
 In order to realise this objective the district municipality strives (and is yet) to play its role more effectively and strategically to ensure that various governmental actors, developmental agencies, private sector and parastatals harmonise their developmental work through consensus-seeking dialogue during the IDP-preparation, review processes and implementation.
-The district municipality is currently expected to play a pro-active coordination and support functions to the local municipalities and sector departments
+The district municipality is currently expected to play a pro-active coordination and support functions to the local municipalities and sector departments.

 Thirdly, MDM neighbours a range of other districts that impact on delivery within its area of jurisdiction.
-This is, in some cases, due to overlapping service delivery focal areas which do not correspond with other districts at the common boundaries and thus require inter-district alignment.
+This is, in some cases, due to overlapping service delivery focal areas which do not correspond with other districts at the common boundaries and thus require interdistrict alignment.
 The IDP process is useful in this regard, as it provides an arena to forge greater inter-district planning and implementation.
 As such, it will also ensure integrated, cost effective and qualitative delivery of public services.
 The case in point is the successful incorporation of the Maruleng Local Municipality (Presidential Rural node) and the Kruger National Park (District Management Area) into the Mopani district and further assignment of portions of the Kruger National Park into Local municipalities adjoining with them.
 We are engaging meaningfully with these developments.

-The 2013/14 Mopani IDP is a continuation of the drive towards the alleviation of poverty over the short term and the elimination of endemic poverty over the longer term.
-It takes forward the charge for upliftment as espoused in the previous IDPs.
+The 2013/14 Mopani IDP has been a continuation of the drive towards the alleviation of poverty over the short term and the elimination of endemic poverty over the longer term.
+It took forward the charge for upliftment as espoused in the previous IDPs.
 As such it retains the commitment to being (1) easily accessible to all members of the community and (2) strategic, developmentally orientated plan as envisaged in the legislation, policy framework and guidelines, without becoming a futile exercise focused primarily on ensuring compliance.
-Subsequent to the recent initiative by the Presidency to align the National Spatial Development Perspective (NSDP), the Provincial Employment, Growth and Development Plan (PEGDP) and the District Municipality IDPs as discussed above, this IDP also focuses on "need/ poverty" and "development potential" in its Developmental Analysis.
+Subsequent to the Presidency's initiative to align the National Spatial Development Perspective (NSDP), National Development plan, Limpopo Development plan and the District Municipality IDPs as discussed above, this IDP also focuses on "need/poverty" and "development potential" in its Developmental Analysis to align to the NDP objectives.

-At the core of the 2011/12 IDP is the challenge and commitment to (1) deepen local democracy, (2) enhance political and administrative leadership, (3) accelerate service delivery, (4) build a developmental local government and (5) ensure that municipal planning and implementation are done in an integrated manner.
+At the core of the 2016/17 IDP was the challenge and commitment to (1) deepening local democracy, (2) enhancing political and administrative leadership, (3) accelerating service delivery, (4) building a developmental local government and (5) ensuring that municipal planning and implementation are done in an integrated manner.
 All of which can only be attended to in an environment of cooperative governance between MDM and (1) the Local Municipalities in its area of jurisdiction and (2) provincial and national line departments.